mkrueger/unarc-rs/crates/unarc-rs/README.md

 ### ARC

 Classic DOS archiver.
-Crushed & Distilled methods are not supported.
+Full support for all compression methods including Crushed (Method 10) and Distilled (Method 11).

 ARC/PAK can be password-decrypted (simple XOR), but the format has no reliable encryption flag in headers.